exitvillain/nyu-application-security-hw1/README.md

 # Application Security Assignment: Beware of Geeks Bearing Gift Cards

 ## Overview

-This project involves auditing and improving a buggy C program designed to read and display gift card files.
-The task includes identifying vulnerabilities, writing test cases, fixing bugs, and improving coverage using fuzzing tools.
+This is my first assignment from the NYU graduate class Application Security.
+The project involved auditing a poorly written C program for handling gift card files, identifying vulnerabilities, and creating test cases to expose flaws, including crashes and infinite loops.
+I fixed the discovered bugs and used fuzzing tools like AFL to improve test coverage and identify additional vulnerabilities.
+The assignment emphasized secure coding practices, debugging, and automated regression testing with tools like Travis CI.

 ---